iravelmakina/simple-text-editor/README.md

-# Simple Text Editor: The Basics of Procedural and Structural Programming
+# Simple Text Editor: The Basics of Procedural, Structural and Object-oriented Programming

 ## Purpose of Work
-Understand the basics of procedural and structural programming by having hands-on experience in using these paradigms.
-Learn how memory management works inside the process, understand the virtual memory concept and typical issues with memory allocation and deallocation, and learn the basic data types.
+Understand the basics of procedural, structural and object-oriented programming by having hands-on experience in using these paradigms.

 ## Task
 Develop a console-based text editor with the following functionalities: